-To obtain a 3D geometry for the board the 2D layouts from the PCB file are extruded, according to the layer stackup information, using one of two methods.
-A special extrude operation can automatically connect the imported layers to generate a single geometry object after the import.
-The extruded layers correspond to domains in the resulting object.
-If the 2D layouts are such that the special extrude algorithm cannot be used a second method is available that performs several extrude operations to generate one geometry object per layer.
+To obtain a 3D geometry for the board, the import code first creates the 2D layouts from the shapes imported from the PCB file, then the layers are extruded, according to the layer stackup information, using one of two methods.
+The default option is to generate one geometry object per layer.
+This is done by several extrude operations during the import.
+A special extrude operation is also available that in some cases can automatically connect the imported layers to generate a single geometry object as the result of the import.
+In this case the extruded layers correspond to domains in the resulting object.
 See how to select the import method in Grouping of Geometries.